 Every person who occupies accommodation has a right to freedom from harassment by the landlord or agent of the landlord or by an occupant of the same building because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, age, marital status, family status, disability or the receipt of public assistance.

-Harassment is a course of comment or conduct, based on a prohibited ground of discrimination, that is known or ought to be known to be unwelcome.
+Harassment is a course of comment or conduct, based on a prohibited ground of discrimination, that is known or should be known to be unwelcome.
 Harassment usually involves ongoing unwelcome and humiliating behaviour.
 One single incident of unwelcome behaviour may not qualify as harassment under the Code, unless a poisoned environment has been created by the one incident.

 Reprisal is a retaliatory act.
 Someone commits reprisal when they try to take revenge or get even with the person who made the complaint against them.
-Reprisal alone can form the basis of a complaint.
+Reprisal alone can form the basis of a human rights complaint.

 Every person has a right to claim or enforce their rights under the Code .
 It is a violation of the Code for someone to retaliate or threaten to retaliate against you because you claimed or enforced your human rights.
 If a resident files a human rights complaint against a landlord, the landlord should not take actions to “get even”.
 Negative behaviour toward a complainant because of the complaint could make the landlord liable for an additional human rights complaint, this time alleging reprisal.